 Behind each beautiful emblem lies a story of people, their ambitions, and ideas.
 The US beauty industry has combined scientific achievements, natural ingredients, and stylish design in its products, making brands appealing to consumers.

 Some companies emphasize eco-friendliness and natural ingredients, while others highlight professionalism and advanced technologies.
 Each emblem serves as a small brand story, informing consumers about what they are getting when choosing products bearing that symbol.
-Logos reflect the diversity of American cosmetics manufacturers and their shared understanding of how crucial a company’s image is in customers’ eyes.
+Logos reflect the diversity of American cosmetics manufacturers and their shared understanding of the importance of a company’s image in customers’ eyes.